 Schematic diagrams, which for the operational phase may be simplified versions of those provided in section 3.3, should be provided for each distinct stage of the project (e.g. construction/site preparation, commissioning, operation and decommissioning) indicating the processes to be used and highlighting their associated waste streams (i.e. all waste outputs: solid, liquid and gaseous), including recycling efforts, such as stockpiling and reusing topsoil.
 The schematic diagrams, or an associated table, should cross-reference the relevant sections of the EIS where the potential impacts and mitigation measures associated with each waste stream are described.
 The physical and chemical characteristics of waste material from the process plant should be provided.
+Pollution ratings of waste materials and any by-products should be described using the National Pollutant Inventory for mining.

-Having regard for best practice waste management strategies and the Environmental Protection (Waste) Policy, the proposals for waste avoidance, reuse, recycling, treatment and disposal should be described in the appropriate sub-section below.
+Having regard for best practice waste management strategies and the EPP(Waste), the proposals for waste avoidance, reuse, recycling, treatment and disposal should be described in the appropriate sub-section below.
 Information should also be provided on the variability, composition and generation rates of all waste produced at the site and processing plant.